enrico-laboratory/kubernetes-the-hard-way-ansible/README.md

 ansible-playbook -i inventory/inventory.yaml k8s_basic.yml
 ```

-The hosts IPs or the host names might be changed in the [`group_vars/k8s`](./group_vars/k8s.yml) file.
-Different IPs or host names have not been tested.
+The hosts IPs might be changed in the [`group_vars/k8s`](./group_vars/k8s.yml) file.
+However, different IPs have not been tested.
+The host name cannot be changed, the roles would need to be modified to work correctly

 ## Future steps